Next-Generation Bomber

-The Next-Generation Bomber (NGB; unofficially called 2018 Bomber) was a program to develop a new medium bomber for the United States Air Force.
+The Next-Generation Bomber (NGB; unofficially called the 2018 Bomber or B-3 Bomber) was a program to develop a new medium bomber for the United States Air Force.
 The NGB was initially projected to enter service around 2018 as a stealthy, subsonic, medium-range, medium payload bomber to supplement and possibly—to a limited degree—replace the U.S. Air Force's aging bomber fleet (B-52 Stratofortress and B-1 Lancer).
-The NGB program was superseded by the Long Range Strike Bomber (LRS-B) heavy bomber program.
+The Long Range Strike Bomber (LRS-B) heavy bomber program superseded the NGB program.

 Development

 1999 Air Force White Paper on Long Range Bombers controversy

 In 1999, the Air Force released a white paper stating that it would need a new "capability" around 2037 to replace retiring bombers.
 The paper estimated that due to mishap attrition and other factors other than useful service life, the number of B-1 Lancer would not meet Air Force requirements of 89 aircraft by 2018.
-For the B-2, the number of aircraft would slip below the service's requirements of 19 aircraft by 2027 due to a combination of mishaps and retirements due to end of service life.
+For the B-2, the number of aircraft would slip below the service's requirements of 19 aircraft by 2027 due to a combination of mishaps and retirements due to the end of service life.
 It predicted it would need to begin retiring B-1s at the end of their service life around 2038.

-The Department of the Air Force's contentment with the size of and age the bomber fleet disappointed some members of Congress who believed a new aircraft would be needed before 2035.
+The Department of the Air Force's contentment with the size and age of the bomber fleet disappointed some members of Congress who believed a new aircraft would be needed before 2035.
 The case for a hastened timeline was bolstered, some observers believed, by the DoD's 2001 Quadrennial Defense Review, which warned of increasing threats to U.S. power projection.
 The report said developments in adversary air defenses would threaten U.S. air power in future conflicts, and that access to enemy denied areas would be limited to stealth aircraft.

 The Air Force conceded that a new bomber would be needed earlier when it updated its service life projections in November 2001.
 The new paper anticipated a capability gap due to a strategic shift from nuclear deterrence to conventional bombing, and the loss of B-52's low-level flying mission capability.
 The paper said the Air Force would need to begin its acquisition program in 2012–2015.
-The paper's recommendations were adopted as Air Force policy by Under Secretary of Defense for Acquisition and Sustainment Edward C. Aldridge Jr.
+The paper's recommendations were adopted as Air Force policy by Under Secretary of Defense for Acquisition and Sustainment Edward C. Aldridge Jr. Internally, some Air Force officials also considered filling the gap by complementing the aging strategic bomber force with an interim "regional bomber", such as the proposed Lockheed Martin FB-22, Northrop Grumman FB-23, and Boeing B-1R.